Putting together a nursery for twins or more can be so much fun.

 As with most things multiple, being prepared and organised is the key.
 Bear in mind that your babies may arrive a bit early.
 Even if they don’t arrive early, you certainly won’t feel like moving furniture and building cots when you are heavily pregnant with multiples!
 In our case, we had planned to have the babies sleep in our room for the first few months, so we didn’t set up their nursery until several months after they arrived.

-Here are some Twinfo Tips for setting up a nursery for multiples.
+Here are some Twinfo Tips for putting together a nursery for twins or more

 Alternatively, if you are planning on your babies sharing the same cot initially, you can purchase one cot now and the remaining ones later down the track.